Neutron star atmospheres composed of fusion ashes: Discussion

 At atmospheric temperatures typical of X-ray bursters during flashes, heavy elements near the iron peak are not fully ionized.
 As a result, the dominant features in the emergent spectra of models of such atmospheres are absorption edges at energies of 5--10~keV, depending on the effective temperature and chemical composition.
 Therefore, the emergent spectra of atmospheres composed of heavy elements cannot be accurately fitted with a simple diluted blackbody and require the inclusion of an absorption edge.
 However, the standard \textsc{xspec} \texttt{edge} procedure is not suitable, as it assumes that absorption above the photoionization threshold $E_{\rm th}$ arises from an optically thin layer, with the absorption coefficient decreasing with energy as $(E/E_{\rm th})^{-3}$.
 However, in our case, this exponent should not describe the energy dependence of the absorption coefficient, but rather the shape of the emergent spectrum above the absorption edge.
 Therefore, we treated the absorption exponent as an additional free parameter in the fit.

 We fitted all calculated model-atmosphere spectra using a combination of a diluted blackbody and a modified edge procedure.
-The resulting dependencies of fitting parameters on relative flux are presented in Appendix~\ref{app:fits}, both in tables and figures.
 It should be noted that we calculated not only models with chemical compositions corresponding to thermonuclear ashes, but also mixtures with plasma of solar composition, in which the abundances of heavy elements are reduced by a factor of 100 ($A=0.01$), with the ashes contributing relative mass fractions $X_{\rm ash}$ of 0.5, 0.1, and 0.01.

 Overall, the results are similar to those reported by \citet{Nattila.etal:15} for atmosphere models with initially solar composition, but with enhanced heavy-element abundances.
 Specifically, increasing the mass fraction of ashes leads to a lower color-correction factor $f_{\rm c}$ and a higher dilution factor $w$.
 The $F/F_{\rm Edd}$--$f_{\rm c}$ and $F/F_{\rm Edd}$--$w$ dependencies obtained for pure ash mixtures dominated by iron and nickel differ qualitatively from those of other chemical compositions.
 In addition to the instability of models with relative fluxes above 0.75, these dependencies are nearly flat for relative fluxes above 0.4--0.5.
 It should also be noted that the resulting parameters differ depending on the fitting method used--whether using only a diluted blackbody or including an absorption edge.
 In the latter case, the color-correction factor is larger and the dilution factor smaller than when fitting with a diluted blackbody alone.
 This should be kept in mind when comparing the calculated fitting parameters with observed X-ray burster spectra, which are often approximated by a blackbody without accounting for absorption edges.